Indonesia-VERTIC: National Legislation Implementation Kit on Nuclear Security

 The 'National Legislation Implementation Kit on Nuclear Security' was presented by the Government of Indonesia to the third Nuclear Security Summit (NSS III) in The Hague during 24-25 March 2014.
 The Kit has two objectives: 1) to help States develop comprehensive national legislation on nuclear security, in accordance with their own respective legal cultures and internal legal processes; and 2) to provide States with references to a wide array of consolidated elements and provisions contained in relevant international legal instruments and guidance documents that together establish the global framework for nuclear security.

-Arabic, English, French, Russian, Spanish
+Arabic, Chinese, English, French, Portuguese, Russian, Spanish

 Illicit Trafficking of Nuclear and other Radioactive Material: The Legislative Response